CFHT, Instruments, Spectroscopy, ESPaDOnS

 In QSO mode, PIs who have had their proposal accepted by the TAC fill in PH2 all their observing information before the beginning of the semester: target coordinates, Observing Mode (spectroscopy or polarimetry), length of each observation, airmass or Image Quality constraints, etc.

-During an ESPaDOnS QSO run, the Queue Coordinator prepares possible queues (scenarios) for the coming night, taking into account the ranking of the various programs, the RA of the targets, etc. At night, trained Service Observers carry out the observations depending on the sky conditions (Image Quality, clouds, Moon, etc.).
-All the exposures taken are first evaluated by the Service Observer at night, and a final evaluation is done the next morning by the Queue Coordinator.
+During an ESPaDOnS QSO run, the Queue Coordinator prepares possible queues (scenarios) for the coming night, taking into account the ranking of the various programs, the RA of the targets, etc. At night, trained Remote Observers carry out the observations depending on the sky conditions (Image Quality, clouds, Moon, etc.).
+All the exposures taken are first evaluated by the Remote Observer at night, and a final evaluation is done the next morning by the Queue Coordinator.

-The instrument configuration, spectrograph focus, telescope focus, guider setup, and all the necessary calibrations (biases, comparison lamp exposures, flat field exposures, Fabry-Perot exposures) are executed by the Service Observer.
+The instrument configuration, spectrograph focus, telescope focus, guider setup, and all the necessary calibrations (biases, comparison lamp exposures, flat field exposures, Fabry-Perot exposures) are executed by the Remote Observer.
 Data reduction is performed by CFHT's reduction pipeline Upena, which is based on Donati's reduction package Libre-ESpRIT.

 Additional and complimentary information is presented in this page.